-Our analysis singles out also three over-expanded families.
-The over-expansion can be due to two parallel mechanisms: an enhanced rate of duplication and/or a decreased rate of cis-innovation.
-Looking at the three over-expanded families, three very homogeneous groups of TFs can be recognized: the FOX family (size 41), the HOX family (size 34) and another homeobox family (size 25).
-These three families are good examples of the two mechanisms mentioned above.
-The HOX family contains TFs well known for their role in morphogenesis and animal body development~\cite{pavlopoulos2007hox}.
-Also TFs in the other over-expanded homeobox family show enrichments for GO annotations related to \textit{morphogenesis}, \textit{development} and \textit{pattern specification}, as reported in Table~\ref{tab: 1}.
-These two families may well represent cases of positive selection for duplication and subsequent fixation.
-Due to their crucial role in morphogenesis, these TFs could have been under a strong conservation pressure that inhibited mutations leading to gene loss after duplication.
-The third family, which is the largests one, collects most of the FOX (Forkhead box) TFs present in the sample.
-TFs belonging to this family are known to be ``bispecific'', i.e. they recognize two distinct DNA sequences~\cite{nakagawa2013dna}, and for this reason they play an important and peculiar role in the regulatory network of metazoans~\cite{nakagawa2013dna}.
+The third family, which is the largest one, collects most of the FOX (Forkhead box) TFs present in the sample.
+TFs belonging to this family are known to be ``bispecific'', i.e. they recognize two distinct DNA sequences~(\cite{nakagawa2013dna}), and for this reason they play an important and peculiar role in the regulatory network of metazoans~(\cite{nakagawa2013dna}).
 While their over-expansion can be due to positive selection for functional reasons, their unique feature of bispecific binding could suggest that innovation is particularly difficult for these TFs.
 In fact, bispecifity is likely to impose stronger constraints, from a structural point of view, than those imposed on other TFs.
 In this perspective, it is interesting to stress the different distribution of Forkhead and Homeobox genes in motif families.
 Almost all the Forkhead genes are collected in this single large motif family, suggesting no cis-innovation events that would have moved some of these genes in families of other sizes.
 Only 6 Forkhead TFs are present in other motif families.
 On the other hand, Homeobox genes, besides the two main families discussed above, are dispersed in several other motif families, thus are associated to a variety of PWMs.
-This difference suggests that duplication of Homeobox genes has been positively selected at a certain time point probably because of their crucial role in the development of multicellular organisms (see Table~\ref{tab: 1}), but cis-innovation have progressively changed their binding preferences.
+This difference suggests that duplication of Homeobox genes has been positively selected at a certain time point probably because of their crucial role in the development of multicellular organisms (see Table~\ref{tab:1}), but cis-innovation have progressively changed their binding preferences.
 On the other hand, very few events of cis-innovation are associated to FOX genes that indeed ``accumulated'' in a single motif family.
 These interpretations of the possible evolutionary origins of the over-expanded motif families will be addressed in more detail in the next section.